ALAWIII/ollama_td/README.md

 Ollama tool **`v5.8`** and beyond changed ***`ollama-darwin`*** to ***`ollama-darwin.tgz`***.

-`download(o_download,f_stream)` now accepts optional function to give you the ability to customize the process of downloading the tool.
+`download_customize(o_download, f_stream)` now accepts function to give you the ability to customize the process of downloading the tool.

+otherwise , you can use the default implementation provided by the crate which is `download(o_download)`.

 ## Examples